 - Ensure the fireplace is placed on a level surface to avoid tipping.

-- When used outside, take attention to high winds and adverse weather such as rain or snow.
+- When used outside, pay attention to high winds and adverse weather such as rain or snow.

 - Always use the original gel fuel container.
 Do not transfer or refill the gel fuel from or to another source.

-- When placing the containers within the unit, ensure you are placing them in correct positions inside the unit.
+- When placing the containers within the unit, ensure you place them in the correct positions.

 - When extinguishing the flame, lower the lid with care over the flame.

-- Make sure you the unit in a well-ventilated area.
-While it does not emit smoke, or chemicals, the flame is not odor free.
+- Make sure you put the unit in a well-ventilated area.
+While it does not emit smoke or chemicals, the flame is not odor-free.

 - Take care not to place items too close to the flame.
 Though a smaller flame is emitted from the unit, there is still a risk items that aren’t flame-retarded could catch fire or become melted.